TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-14-remove-dead-public-methdos-from-your-code.md

 <br>

-As we code on one application for many years, some methods become will replace by new-ones:
+As we code on an application for many years, some methods may be replaced by a few new-ones:

 ```diff
  $person = new Person('Tomas');